Is Your Throat Chakra Overactive? Top 7 Effective Solutions

 Essential Oils

-Essential oils are natural extracts from plants that can have therapeutic effects.
-For an overactive throat chakra, certain essential oils are particularly beneficial.
-Here are some options:
+Is your throat chakra overactive?
+Try essential oils!
+These oils are natural extracts from plants that can have therapeutic effects.
+For blocks or overactivity on Vishuddha, certain essential oils are particularly beneficial.

 Application Methods